China Lays Claim To Four Great New Inventions That Have Existed Elsewhere Before - Slashdot

 I have never pretended to invent anything.

 It doesn't really matter if they INVENTED them...
-(Score:2)
+(Score:3, Interesting)

 ...they have the resources and the drive to perfect them and make them a part of daily life for their citizens, thereby changing the current paradigm and effectively OWNING the idea for the foreseeable future as they infect those around them with the same new minimum "standards of living".